Exponential stability of linear periodic difference-delay equations: Variation-of-constants formulas and a priori estimates

 where $\check{I}$ denotes $I$ deprived from its left endpoint (if contained in $I$) and the $\mathfrak{C}_\mathfrak{f}$ are as in \eqref{formmeas}.
 By periodicity of the $D_j$, one sees that $X(t,t-s)$ is periodic in $t$ and therefore the $\mathfrak{C}_\mathfrak{f}(t)$ are periodic as well.
 If the $D_j$ belong to $C^{1,\delta}(\corpsR,\corpsValeurs^{d\times d})$ then so do the $\mathfrak{C}_\mathfrak{f}$, and we may define the measure

 with coefficients in $C^\delta(\corpsR,\corpsValeurs^{d\times d})$.
 The number of terms in the right hand sides of \eqref{formmeasi}, \eqref{formmeasider}, and the number of sums of products of the $D_j(t-\mathfrak{f}')$ involved in these terms, tend to $+\infty$ with the length of $I$.
-Nevertheless, in the next setion we show that the growth of the corresponding left hand sides is at most exponential.
+Nevertheless, in the next section we show that the growth of these quantities is at most exponential with that length.